zhupig0501/ML-MNL/README.md

 1. **transaction_data.csv**: This file includes synthetic labeled transaction data for 30,000 hotel room assortments.
 Each assortment comprises between 5 to 30 different products.
 2. **pool_product.csv**: This file provides 1,000 synthetic room pools.
 Each pool offers a selection of 100 different products.

 Tailored for the hospitality industry, this synthetic dataset is ideal for analyses and modeling, focusing on hotel transactions and customer choice behavior.
+You can use the transaction_data.csv to train your own model and make decisions in the pool_product.csv.
+Then, you can use our proposed model as simulator to get the feedback.
 ### Expedia_Transformer
 In the folder **Expedia_Transformer**, there are mainly eight python documents and two folder.
 They are used to show the whole structure of our transformer and contain the final trained model.
 1. **ChoiceTfData.py** includes the structure of data which are used in our Transformer, generated from the csv.